chrpinedo/rancid-cisco-sb/README.md

 ### For RANCID 3.x

-I couldn't verify that this works with RANCID v3.x, so please take it with caution.
-I would be pleased If you could provide me some feedback in [issue #8](https://github.com/chrpinedo/rancid-cisco-sb/issues/8).

 - Download src/csblogin and src/csbrancid files and put them in the RANCID's PATH (in my case, /opt/rancid/bin).
   - Give them execution permissions (a+rx).
   - Verify that [shebangs](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) are pointing to correct perl and expect executables.